Flynsarmy/oc-richcontent-plugin/README.md

 ## Usage

+Only Content entries ending in `.rich.htm` will be converted to a richeditor.

 * Create a CMS - Content with a filename `test.rich.htm`
 * Hit save
 * Close and re-open `test.rich.htm`